a7u7a/bevy-matrix/readme.md

-# Render your Bevy scenes to an LED matrix display [WIP]
+# Render Bevy scenes to an LED matrix display [WIP]

-TODO: Insert gif of running example(?)

 Fuses [`rpi-led-matrix`](https://crates.io/crates/rpi-led-matrix) together with the Rust-based [`bevy`](https://github.com/bevyengine/bevy/tree/main) game engine to render real-time graphics on a LED matrix display.
 As some Pi's are unable to build a Bevy game (not enough ram in the case of the Raspberry Pi Zero W 2) the current setup assumes you will compile the Bevy code on your own machine and then transfer it to the Pi.